moleculerjs/site/source/docs/service.md

 ```

 ### Load multiple services from a folder
-If you have many services (and you will have) we suggest to place them to a `services` folder and load all of them with the `broker.loadServices` method.
+If you have many services (and you will have) we suggest to put them to a `services` folder and load all of them with the `broker.loadServices` method.

 **Syntax**
 ```js